China says within its rights to bar U.S. reporters from Hong Kong

 “The U.S. has said that all options are on the table.
 Today, I can also tell the U.S. that all options are on the table for China,” Geng told a regular daily press briefing.

-But under Hong Kong’s Basic Law, as its mini constitution is known, Beijing is ultimately responsible for foreign affairs and defense in the former British colony.
+But under Hong Kong’s Basic Law, as its mini constitution is known, Beijing is ultimately responsible for foreign affairs and defence in Hong Kong.

-Geng said the expulsions were in response to U.S. actions and that the decision to oust them, and block them from Hong Kong, fell under Beijing’s diplomatic responsibility.
+Geng said the expulsions were in response to U.S. actions and that the decision to oust the journalists, and block them from Hong Kong, fell under Beijing’s diplomatic authority.

 In the past, foreign journalists kicked out of, or barred from, China were allowed to work in Hong Kong.